learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 Use A, B and C from exercise one to verify the inclusion exclusion principle in Python.
 You can use the sets A, B and C as used in the previous exercise.

-Recall from the previous lessen that:
+Recall from the previous lesson that:

 $$\mid A \cup B\cup C\mid = \mid A \mid + \mid B \mid + \mid C \mid - \mid A \cap B \mid  -\mid A \cap C \mid - \mid B \cap C \mid  + \mid A \cap B \cap C \mid $$